JaceyStew6/CDA_M2i/Formation_CDA/18_Java/05_JPA/Exercice/Tp_Billeterie/Tp_Billetterie.md

         - nombre de place

   - Client
         - nom
-       - prénom
+        - prenom
         - adresse (One to one / embedded)
         - age
-       - numéros de telephone
+        - numeros de telephone

 ---